rage/ethics-of-ai-copy/data/chapter-5/3-examples-of-human-rights.md

 The data subject must give specific, unambiguous consent to process the data.
 Consents must be “freely given, specific, informed and unambiguous.”
 Data subjects can withdraw previously given consent whenever they want.
 Children under 13 can only give consent with permission from their parent.

 The GDPR recognizes several privacy rights for data subjects.
 Their aim is to give individuals more control over the data.
 Some of these rights are:
-The right to be informed (a person must be told about the use of their personal data) The right of access (it should be explained to someone how personal data is used) The right to rectification (a person has the right to be forgotten and the data deleted) The right to restrict processing (a person can deny the use of their personal data)
+* The right to be informed (a person must be told about the use of their personal data)
+* The right of access (it should be explained how someone's personal data is used)
+* The right to rectification (a person has the right to be forgotten and the data deleted)
+* The right to restrict processing (a person can deny the use of their personal data)

 If you process data, then according to GDPR you have to do so according to protection and accountability principles.
 You must consider these data protection principles in the design of any new product or activity.
 The data protection principles are: